The Soul Dam

 Execution meant being routed like everyone else.

-Being thrown into the Stream and told the system was being generous.
+Being thrown into the Stream and told it was "another chance."

 "You are being returned," AU replied.

-"To what," ZiggyBoot hissed, "a body that eats so it can be punished for eating?"
+"To what," Zigaboot hissed, "a body that eats so it can be punished for eating?"

 AU's voice remained calm.
 "To a life."